sedostheatre/sedos.co.uk/input/shows/2025-assassins.md

       ![](/assets/assassins-front-800.jpg)

       ![](/assets/assassins-flyer-back-800.jpg)
+  - order: 6
+    title: REVIEWS
+    body: >-
+      >Dan Edge is the director of Sedos’ production and his concept was brilliantly considered… Each moment is played out perfectly in this new setting and… the ending is the icing on the cake… I am a big fan of shows being reinvented in new and relevant ways for a modern audience and Sedos has given us an exemplary display of how it should be done

+      ><footer><cite><a target="_blank" href="https://musicaltheatremusings.co.uk/assassins-by-sedos">Assassins, 2025, Musical Theatre Musings</a></cite></footer>

+      >Sedos’ Assassins is a polished, provocative production that deserves a life beyond its short run.
+It’s daring, darkly funny, and uncomfortably timely.
+Sondheim’s biting score and sharp lyrics are brought to life by a cast of remarkable vocal talent.
+If any fringe production has earned a shot at the West End spotlight, it’s this one.
+Bravo indeed!

+      ><footer><cite><a target="_blank" href="https://www.londontheatre1.com/reviews/assassins-bridewell-theatre-review/">Assassins, 2025, London Theatre 1 (*****)</a></cite></footer>

+      >I would strongly recommend following Sedos as quite possibly London’s finest amateur theatre company.
+Well done to the creative team behind the show for putting on a brilliant performance.

+      ><footer><cite><a target="_blank" href="https://www.londontheatrereviews.co.uk/post.cfm?p=25601">Assassins, 2025, London Theatre Reviews (4.5 stars)</a></cite></footer>
 metaTitle: Assassins, by Stephen Sondheim and John Weidman, plays at the Bridewell Theatre from 23-27 September 2025
 metaDescription: Assassins, by Stephen Sondheim and John Weidman, is timely